 When both Chapters of bankruptcy are available in Florida, Chapter 13 bankruptcy may present some unique advantages over Chapter 7.

-Bankruptcy is a legal process designed to help those who are in debt while also assuring some degree of fairness to all parties involved.
+Bankruptcy is a legal process that helps those who are in debt while also assuring some degree of fairness to all parties involved.
 For the majority of people, bankruptcy is a choice between Chapter 7 and Chapter 13 (or possibly both).
-Chapter 7 is commonly referred to as a “liquidation” bankruptcy, whereas a Chapter 13 bankruptcy reorganizes debts into a 3 or 5-year payment plan.
+Chapter 7 is commonly referred to as a “liquidation” bankruptcy.
+Whereas a Chapter 13 bankruptcy reorganizes debts into a 3 or 5-year payment plan.
 High income, unexempt assets, prior bankruptcies, and other variables may preclude someone from filing for Chapter 7.
 The choice is an ultimatum.
 To most filers, discharging the debt all at once seems preferable to a multi-year payment plan.
 Chapter 13 does, however, provide benefits not available in Chapter 7.
 It may be more helpful to resolve your debts with Chapter 13 bankruptcy, depending on your specific scenario.

 Below are a few examples…